-- privately prescribed medications that are clinically appropriate for the work related injury or illness, where there is no readily available alternative on the PBS
+Non-PBS private prescribed medications (where they are clinically appropriate for the work related injury or illness and there is no readily available alternative on the PBS)

-- "off label" medication that is supported by National Health & Medical Research Council (NH&MRC) level 1 or 2 evidence
+"off label" medications (unless it is supported by National Health & Medical Research Council (NH&MRC) level 1 or 2 evidence)

 What WorkSafe will not pay for